ProJobless/Charme/web/readme.md

 Charme is a distributed and open source social network.
 In contrast to classic social networks you can save your user data on your own server or a server of your choice.

+## Version

+Warning: This version is for preview only.
+This version is not stable and misses necessary functions like encrpytion and privacy control.
+We plan to release a stable version in summer 2014.

 ## Installation

   * Install PHP